 It is possible to get a job abroad as a new graduate but it is harder.
 International schools spend a lot of money just getting teachers to their schools.
 They expect employees to be able to hit the ground running.
 We do place some teachers without two years’ experience, but only in the less competitive schools.

 Consider an intern program

 At Search Associates, we work with some schools that run an intern program.
 Interns are hired for a single school year, usually in August, and ends in June.
 Interns earn around half of the salary of a full-fledged teacher, but the opportunity for savings still exists.
-Because housing, airfare, and insurance are usually provided, it can be possible to put aside some money from monthly earnings, which will vary depending on the school and its location.
+Housing, airfare, and insurance are usually provided, so it can be possible to put aside some money from monthly earnings, (which will vary depending on the school and its location).
 Housing is often shared with other interns and can be a great way to make friends.
 After a successful year as an intern in a good international school, many more doors open for you in other international schools, as a full-time teacher, than is the case for an inexperienced new graduate.
-And you take up a full-time job with greatly increased confidence.
+And you can then take up a full-time job with greatly increased confidence.